 - 1. Scientific and Technical merit of the proposed project. - 2.
-Relevance of the project to aerospace goals and alignment with NASA and one of its Mission Directorates or Centers. - 3.
+Relevance of the project to aerospace goals and alignment with NASA and one of its Mission Directorates. - 3.
 Competency of the project personnel with emphasis on the potential degree of enhancement and of the probability for the project to lead to increased competitiveness and subsequently funded work. - 4.
 Degree to which new research directions and capabilities are to be developed. - 5.
-Contribution of the project to increasing diversity, particularly under-represented groups, women, and persons with disabilities.

-6. Degree to which the project will contribute to workforce development and human capital needs, both locally and nationally.
+Degree to which the project will contribute to workforce development and human capital needs, both locally and nationally.